 Axiom’s Transparency Statement on Human Trafficking and Modern Slavery

-Axiom is committed to conducting business in accordance with the highest standards of ethics, honesty, integrity and fair dealing.
+Axiom is committed to conducting business in accordance with the highest standards of ethics, honesty, integrity, and fair dealing.
 A commitment to behaving responsibly is at our core and it extends to everything we do, and to those with whom we interact.

 OUR ORGANISATION AND BUSINESS

-- Axiom Global Inc
+- Axiom Global Inc., an American Company

-- Axiom Global Canada Inc
+- Axiom Global Canada Inc., a Canadian Company

-- Axiom Global Limited
+- Axiom Global Limited, an English Company

-- Axiom Global AG
+- Axiom Global AG, a Swiss Company

-- Axiom Global (Deutschland) GmbH
+- Axiom Global (Deutschland) GmbH, a German Company

-- Axiom Global HK Limited
+- Axiom Global HK Limited, a Hong Kong Company

-- Axiom Global Solutions Pte Ltd
+- Axiom Global Solutions Private Limited, a Singapore Company

-The Group currently operates in the following regions: North America, Europe (including the United Kingdom, Germany, and Switzerland), and Asia Pacific (including Hong Kong and Singapore)
+We are the global leader in high-calibre and diverse legal talent and currently operate in the following regions: North America, Europe (including the United Kingdom, Germany, and Switzerland) and Asia Pacific (including Hong Kong, Singapore, and Australia).

 OUR VIEW ON MODERN SLAVERY AND HUMAN TRAFFICKING